abdulghani/blissful-ignorance/notes.md

 can be seen as personal drift to self preservation or interest in his local mortal horizon

-it's just that humans todays still have problems fulfilling its metabolic needs metabolic become an archaic problem that persist, reducing metabolic needs to trade, debt, competition
+it's just that humans todays still have problems fulfilling its metabolic needs metabolic become an archaic problem that persist, reducing metabolic needs to trade, obligation, debt, competition